balazsthomay/NaturalDreamer/README.md

 ## How to use it?

-DreamerV3 tutorial with diagrams, code walkthrough and usage examples has been (or will be) shown on my [YouTube Channel](https://www.youtube.com/@inexperiencedme).
+DreamerV3 usage examples have been shown in my [tutorial](https://www.youtube.com/watch?v=viXppDhx4R0).

 To run the code yourself:
 1. Clone the repo